stephenkiilu/NLP_Week2/README.md

 # NLP_Week2

- NLP Week 2 course taught by Edouard Grave and Armand Joulin from Meta AI for the  African Masters in Machine Intelligence (AMMI) at AIMS Senegal.
+NLP Week 2 course taught by Prof. Kyunghyun Cho for the  [African Master’s in Machine Intelligence (AMMI)](https://aimsammi.org/) at the [ African Institute for Mathematical Sciences (AIMS) Senegal](https://aims-senegal.org/).